Top 10 Actors Playing the Phantom

 1. Michael Crawford

-Topping our list of Phantoms is, of course, the very first Phantom, Michael Crawford.
+Topping our list of actors to take the iconic lead in The Phantom of the Opera cast is, of course, the very first Phantom, Michael Crawford.
 Originating the role back in 1986 at Her Majesty’s Theatre in London, Crawford saw great success following his role opposite Sarah Brightman as Christine Daaé, winning the 1986 Olivier Award for Best Performance by an Actor in a Musical.
 Crawford reprised his role on Broadway in 1988, winning a Tony Award for his performance.

 In 1991, 1,300 performances and three and a half years later, Michael Crawford left The Phantom of the Opera.
 He will always be known by fans of the musical as the original and best Phantom.